editor-js/editorjs-php/README.md

-# EditorJS PHP server validation
+# Editor.js PHP server validation

 This library allows you to use EditorJS server validation.
 You can easily make your client plugins for EditorJS and then